Updated Jan. 30, 2019

 We saved the best for last: Eating chocolate every day is linked to lower heart disease and stroke risk, according to 2015 research published in “Heart.”
-More good news: This study didn’t make the distinction between dark and milk chocolate, possibly suggesting both could have health benefits.
-A square or two of dark chocolate is no doubt your healthiest bet, but for the occasional splurge, here are eight of our favorite chocolate desserts to try around Chicago.
+More good news: This study didn’t make the distinction between dark and milk chocolate, possibly suggesting both could have health benefits (although a square or two of dark chocolate is no doubt your healthiest bet).

 More from Make It Better:

 - The Best and Worst Foods for Better Sleep

 - 12 Simple Diet Swaps to Make You Healthier